 I’ll be happy when I move to London.

-I’ll be happy when I get my first freelance writing client.
+I’ll be happy when I get my first paying client.

 I’ll be happy when I can quit my job as a personal assistant to focus on my side hustle.